-Locally, cassava remains the best known source of Laetrile.
+* Cassava remains the best known local source of Vitamin B17.

-Tiesa comes a close second.
-It is unfortunate though that most people find ripe tiesa bothersome to eat as it sticks to the roof of the mouth besides the fact that its distinctive ripe smell reminds one of a newborn baby’s poo (soiled diaper?).
+* Tiesa comes a close second.
+Unfortunately, besides the fact that ripe tiesa is bothersome to eat as it sticks to the roof of the mouth, its distinctive ripe smell reminds one of a newborn baby’s poo (soiled diaper?).

-Though sampalok is seasonal here, tamarind from Malaysia are found in some of our fruit stalls and supermarkets all year round.
-I snack on sampalok on an empty stomach, about 2-3 hours after a meal to maximize benefits of its VitB17 content.
+* Tamarind (sampalok), though seasonal here, those from Malaysia are found in our fruit stalls and supermarkets all year round.
+When available, I snack on tamarind on an empty stomach, about 2-3 hours after a meal to maximize benefits of its VitB17 content.

-Young (meaning small) and freshly harvested singkamas makes a sweet and crunchy snack by itself, and really smacking good when dipped, even better marinated, in a concoction of vinegar, sugar, and salt, then seasoned with black pepper.
+* Potato bean (singkamas), when young (meaning small) and freshly harvested, makes a sweet and crunchy snack by itself.
+And it’s really smacking good when dipped, even better marinated, in a concoction of apple cider vinegar, coco or brown sugar, and sea salt, then seasoned with black pepper.

-I’m not saying cancer can be cured but, much like diabetes, it can be controlled without using toxic chemicals.
-For Mama, who lived 27 more years after being diagnosed with stage IV cancer, all it took was to follow the orders of G. Edward Griffin in the book World Without Cancer—The Story of Vitamin B17, which bears repeating:
+I’m not saying cancer can be cured but, much like diabetes, it can be controlled.
+For Mama, who lived 27 more years after being diagnosed with stage IV cancer, all it took was to heed G. Edward Griffin’s advice in his book World Without Cancer—The Story of Vitamin B17, which bears repeating:

 “…avoid excessive damage or stress to the body, minimize foods that pre-empt the pancreatic enzymes for their digestion, and maintain a diet rich in all minerals and vitamins—especially vitamin B17.”